-The days of 1970s-style management should be over, but sadly they are not.
+The days of 1970s-style management should be over.
+Sadly they are not.
 Bad managers are still out there.
 Soul-crushing in the workplace still goes on and it’s causing businesses harm.
 Poor management wreaks havoc.
 It costs businesses money and it prevents growth.
+Where these out-dated practices are still evident, then it’s clear managers need coaching skills to turn things around.

 But while disempowering leadership still exists, It’s not all doom and gloom.
-Many businesses are getting to grips with positive culture and are growing their understanding that employees are assets.
+Many businesses are getting to grips with a positive culture.
+They are growing their understanding that employees are assets.
 As a result, they’ve adopted management styles to develop and coach staff to do their best, rather than lead by scaring them into action.

 Coaching staff, not managing them works.
 Many businesses are hiring experts to help improve management.
 And for those businesses getting management right, it’s paying dividends.
 All managers need coaching skills.
 It’s simple.
 Get the best out of your people and your business has more chance of success.